-The gas valves sense the negative pressure created by the blower, allowing gas to flow only if the gas valves are powered and combustion air is flowing.
+The safety shutoff actuator senses the negative pressure created by the blower, allowing gas to flow only if the valves are powered and combustion air is flowing.

-18. Condensate trap
+18. Condensate trap (not shown)

 The condensate trap is sized for a 1" PVC outlet connection pipe.